 Sometimes our challenges can be overwhelming, chaotic, and tangled, and make us feel like we're doing this life thing alone.
 But you are not alone, and peacefulness is possible.
 I’m here to support you through the untangling toward self-discovery and growth.

 Listening.
 Seeing.
 Exploring.
 Empowering.

 No matter where you are coming from, you're invited to share space and be your authentic self.
 My first job is to hear your story and learn where you want to go with therapy.
 From there, we co-create what comes next.
-In an empathic, curious and empowering space, I will offer therapeutic direction and techniques to help you build bridges toward your goals.
+In an empathic, curious, and empowering space, I will offer therapeutic direction and techniques to help you build bridges toward your goals.
 We may gently unearth emotional layers, expand your attitudes and feelings towards life situations, or develop new ways you'd like to act in the world.
-We might talk, draw or move around.
-There might be long silences, or lots of laughter.
-I'll ask you to check in with your body and your feelings.
+We may talk, draw, and move around.
+I anticipate a mix of long silences, bursts of laughter, and creative metaphors.
+There will be invites to check in with your intuition and body's sensations.
 My hope is that you'll leave our work together with new insight or awareness into the self, or look at an issue from a different perspective.

 Therapy is a process that takes participation and investment from the client(s) and clinician alike, and I am committed to bringing knowledge and my whole self to this team in order to bring about the changes you desire in your inner and outer worlds.

 Finding the right therapist can be about as easy as finding that perfect avocado, right?
 Using my email below, contact me today to book an intro session or a free, 15-minute, no-obligation consultation to feel out if we could be a good fit.
 I look forward to hearing from you.

 I will respond to your email within three (3) business days.
 If you are in crisis, please visit my Immediate Support page.